zhu/documentation-website/_dashboards/discover/multi-data-sources.md

 The following limitations apply to the OpenSearch 2.4 release of this experimental feature:

-* The multiple data sources feature is supported for index-pattern-based visualizations only.
+* The Multiple Data Sources feature is supported for index-pattern-based visualizations only.
 * The visualization types Time Series Visual Builder (TSVB), Vega and Vega-Lite, and timeline are not supported.
 * External plugins, such as Gantt chart, and non-visualization plugins, such as the developer console, are not supported.